What We’ve Learned in 9 Years.

 What it means for clinicians

 It means the answer to “will this work for my patient?” is no longer a shrug.
-When you submit a patient’s microbiome data, we can match it against the patients who looked like them and the formulations that resolved their symptoms.
-Resolution rates run from 45.2% (anxiety) to 65.0% (depression) by first follow-up, climbing as patients stay the course.
-And because 20.4% of patients present across two or more body systems, the data also validates layering and multi-formula recommendations rather than forcing one blunt product.
+When you submit a patient’s microbiome data, we can match it against the patients who looked like them and the formulations they were given.
+In real-world follow-up, many patients report symptom improvement across successive formulation cycles, and retesting can show microbiome change.
+Because there is no control arm, we do not publish condition-level efficacy percentages — these observations are hypothesis-generating, not proof of efficacy.
+Many patients also present across two or more body systems, which is why the data supports layering and multi-formula recommendations rather than forcing one blunt product.

 This is real-world, observational evidence — we’re explicit about its limits below.
-But it’s evidence that exists, at a scale no one else in this category can show, and it’s the foundation under every formulation Flore Clinical generates.
+But it’s evidence that exists, at a scale we believe is rare in this category, and it’s the foundation under every formulation Flore Clinical generates.

 We’re putting our work out for scrutiny.

 Confidence in medicine is earned through transparency.
-We’re sharing the findings, publishing the methods, and inviting MDs, researchers, and academic partners to review the white paper and challenge the work — including the RCTs now underway for The Regular One and The Bright One.
+We’re sharing the findings, publishing the methods, and inviting MDs, researchers, and academic partners to review the white paper and challenge the work — including the controlled trials now in development for The Regular One and The Bright One.

-Become a peer reviewer / partner → Read the white paper →
+Become a peer reviewer / partner → Read the white paper →Put it to work for a patient